theArjun/ead-notes/notes/introduction/enterprise-application-architecture/introduction.md

   in order to solve enterprise problem.
 It denotes a software platform that is quite complex and comparatively huge for small business.
   Enterprise application demands high requirements in terms of security.
-  User access and maintainence [application for large scale business].
+  User access and maintenance [application for large scale business].

 ## Technologies used to develop Enterprise Application

- - User Interface layer (Presentation Layer) - AWT, Swing, HTML, ISP, Velocity Framework
+ - User Interface layer (Presentation Layer) - AWT, Swing, HTML, JSP, Velocity Framework
  - Business Processing Layer - Servlets, JSP, EJB
  - Data Storage and Access Layer (Persistence Layer) - JDBC, EJB